Clarence High School (India)

 Clarence High School (CHS) is a private Christian minority school in Bangalore East for girls and boys.
-It is located in Richard's town in Bangalore, Karnataka, India and is for day scholars.
-It has classes from the preparatory level until the 12th grade and is in the Indian Certificate of Secondary Education syllabus.
+It is located in Richard's Town in Bangalore, Karnataka, India, and is for day scholars.
+It has classes from Montessori until the 12th grade and is in the Indian Certificate of Secondary Education syllabus.

 History

 Clarence High School was founded in 1914 by the Redwood brothers, Alfred and Walter, two Englishmen, who named it after their own school in Somerset, United Kingdom.
 The Redwoods left Bangalore in the 1960s and were no longer involved in the institution’s management.
 The school’s alumni raised money to construct the Flack Memorial Auditorium, named after one of the school’s former principals, A C Flack, who came from Australia in 1946.

 In 2014, Clarence High School became the fifth Anglo-Indian origin school in Bangalore to reach the 100-year milestone, after St Joseph’s (1858), Bishop Cotton (1865), Cathedrals (1866) and Baldwin (1880) schools.
 Fr Jose Aikara CM, chairman of the Council for the Indian School Certificate Examinations (CISCE), inaugurated the centenary celebrations.